Systematic Failures in Collective Reasoning under Distributed Information in Multi-Agent LLMs: Related Work

 Social psychology shows that communication can suppress rather than improve group performance~\cite{kerr2004group, janis1972victims, lorenz2011social, muchnik2013social}.
 Failures often arise when groups neglect unique knowledge (shared information bias)~\cite{stasser1985pooling, schulz2012achieve, toma2009hidden}, conform to majorities (conformity bias)~\cite{asch1956studies, moscovici1972social, leibenstein1950bandwagon}, adhere to prevailing social norms (social desirability bias)~\cite{fisher1993social, mahmoodi2015equality}, or favor the status quo (normalcy bias)~\cite{drabek2012human, shirado2020collective}, regardless of their veracity.
 These dynamics can culminate in over-coordination, entrenched beliefs, or groupthink~\cite{nwana2005co, gulati2012two, shirado2017locally, chang2017analysis, park2010confirmation, janis1972victims, mccauley1989nature, park2000comprehensive}.

 While these failures are well-documented in humans, their emergence in multi-agent LLMs remains poorly characterized.
 A key open question is whether the informational structure that challenges human groups also constrains multi-agent AI systems.
 Our study addresses this by adapting the Hidden Profile paradigm~\cite{stasser1985pooling, schulz2012achieve, toma2009hidden}---a canonical diagnostic for human group failures---into a reproducible benchmark for LLM agents.
+The paradigm operationalizes longstanding theoretical concerns from distributed knowledge representation~\cite{fagin2004reasoning}, transactive memory~\cite{wegner1987transactive}, and the exploration--exploitation trade-off in organizations~\cite{march1991exploration}, where coordinated information surfacing—not just inference—is central to group performance.